Urinary Incontinence Male

 - Leakage during laughing, sneezing, lifting heavy object, or any other activity that increases pressure on bladder (stress incontinence)

 - Leakage plus strong urge to urinate (urge incontinence)

 - Difficulty holding urine long enough to make it to bathroom

 When Should I Call My Doctor?

+Urinary incontinence is a symptom of a change in your body.
 Call your doctor if you have any loss of urine control.
-Your doctor can help you determine the underlying cause.
+Your doctor can help you find the cause.

 Tests to help find the cause of the incontinence may include:

 - Stress test—you relax, and then cough as your doctor watches for loss of urine (this will confirm if you have stress incontinence)